bella2391/Py-Something/README.md

 # Py-Something

-I created this repository simply because I wanted to do something with python!<br>
+I created this repository simply because I wanted to do something with python!
-There are other repositories, [Js-Something](https://github.com/bella2391/Js-Something.git), [Node-Ts-Something](https://github.com/bella2391/Node-Ts-Something.git) and [Node-Js-Something](https://github.com/bella2391/Node-Js-Something.git).
+There are other repositories, [Learning-Java-TypeScript](https://github.com/bella2391/Learning-Java-TypeScript.git) for learning.